mirfanmcs/AI-Samples/README.md

 ### 🖧 Azure AI Foundry Agent Application Using MCP
 AI Agent application that uses Azure AI Foundry agent service and MCP through the Azure AI Foundry Python SDK.

+### 🧠 Semantic Kernel Agent Application
+Semantic Kernel Agent application that uses the `AzureAIAgent` class to build and interact with AI agents using the Azure AI Foundry Agent Service.

 ## Quick Start